-The two main objectives of the Freedom of Information Act 1982 are to provide access to, and encourage proactive disclosure of, information created and held by the Commonwealth Government and its agencies.
+The two main objectives of the Freedom of Information Act 1982 (the FOI Act) are to provide access to, and encourage proactive disclosure of, information created and held by the Commonwealth Government and its agencies.

-The Australian Digital Health Agency (our Agency) is committed to transparency and accountability.
-Under the FOI Act, you can request access to Agency documents by making a Freedom of Information (FOI) request.
+We are committed to transparency and accountability.
+Under the FOI Act, you can request access to documents by making a FOI request.

 You have a right to access documents unless exemptions apply under the FOI Act to protect essential public interest and the private and business affairs of people.

 How to make an FOI request